 Instead of relying on your van’s alternator (or even an aftermarket alternator) or campsites, consider getting a generator for your vehicle.
 There are many generators or portable power banks that are small and powerful.
 The size will depend on your needs.

 For example, you can get this small and inexpensive Jackery Portable Power Station Explorer, which produces up to 200 watts of power.
 It is best for small electronics and can even be charged with solar energy.

 Alternatively, you can get this Champion Power Equipment generator, which can produce up to 3,500 watts and can be run on either gas or propane without even needing electricity to charge it.
 These types of generators tend to be a bit louder, but you can shop around for quieter ones.
 There are even generators that provide up to 12,500 watts.

 Related Articles: Camper generator size: How big should you go?
 Can you sleep in an RV with the generator running?

 Use Solar Energy

 Related Guide: How do solar panels work on a van? (an in depth look)

 Let’s touch upon solar energy, which is a great option for powering your van or RV while keeping the environment safe.
 You can buy foldable, portable solar panels that you can store inside your RV, or you can fix solar panels to your roof if you do not have space to store them inside.
 You can hook up your second battery to these panels so that you can continue to get power at night.

-For example, this Renogy 100W 12V Monocrystalline solar panel kit has two panels of 50 watts each.
+You have either this Monocrystalline Solar Starter Kit from Renogy to put on your roof, or you can opt for a portable solution like, for example, this Renogy 100W 12V Monocrystalline solar panel kit.
 It comes with a kickstand so you can place it towards the sun at any time.
-Monocrystalline solar panel kits are the best because they are the most efficient.
+Monocrystalline

 Use a Combination of These Options